EdwinIsCoding/Boxonwils/Boxonwils_README.md

 ## Introduction

 Welcome to the **Boxonwils Robotics Challenge** project!
 This repository contains all the code needed to run an Arduino Giga–based robot capable of line-following, wall-following, and completing challenge tasks in a modular “section” format.
-The core firmware (`boxonwils.ino`) handles sensor reading, PID loops, motor control, and “section logic.”
+The core firmware (`boxonwils.ino`) handles sensor readings, PID loops, motor control, and “section logic.”
 A companion Python script (`parameter_tune_and_kill.py`) allows remote adjustments of PID constants, speed, thresholds, and even a remote kill switch over UDP.

 This README will guide you—step by step—through wiring, configuration, building, uploading, and running everything.
 The system is mostly plug-and-play; the only adjustments you typically need to make are ensuring I²C motor-driver addresses align with your hardware and that your Wi-Fi credentials match.